Wigner-GPU-Lab/OpenCL-Primer/Anatomy.md

 OpenCL applications are blind to being linked to an ICD or an actual implementation, they (trivially) cannot distinguish between the two modes of operation.
 In reality, they really don't have two, typical usage of OpenCL is done through an ICD.

+#### How does it work?

+A typical ICD implementation queries some record for a list of libraries to load dynamically (usually via `dlopen()`) and probe for the pointer to the API functions inside.
+For a detailed description of how the ICD works, refer to the [ICD chapter](ICD.md).

 ### Platform vs. Runtime Layer

 The OpenCL API is segmented into two parts: the platform and the runtime layers.